Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Washington is 3-1 against the spread and 4-0 overall in games when it scores more than 22.3 points.

-- Washington is 1-3 against the spread and 2-2 overall when the team amasses more than 372.5 yards.
+- Washington is 1-3 against the spread and 2-2 overall when the team totals more than 372.5 yards.

 - This season the Football Team have 17 turnovers, six fewer than the Cowboys have takeaways (23).